Dear Freelance Client,

 Some freelance writers get passed over for the higher-paying gigs because their writing skills simply aren’t up to par.
-Thankfully, there are many ways to improve your writing, from websites that offer hundreds of free training courses to online communities like the Freelance Writers Academy and Freelance Writers Den where you can get personal assistance and support.
+Thankfully, there are many ways to improve your writing, from websites that offer hundreds of free training courses to online communities like Reedsy and Freelance Writers Den where you can get personal assistance and support.
 By improving your writing skills, you will be able to show freelance clients why you deserve a decent pay rate.

 2. Take a course on how to secure high paying clients